timbertson/gup/README.md

       TARGET3

 That is, a non-indented line names a build script - any file path (relative to the directory containing this Gupfile).
+A BUILDSCRIPT prefixed with `!` will search for the named executable on $PATH, rather than in the current directory.

 Each following indented line is a target pattern, which may include the `*` wildcard to match anything except a "/", and `**` to match anything including "/".
 A target pattern beginning with `!` inverts the match.

 The search for Gupfiles follows a similar pattern as the search for direct build scripts, but if it fails to find a match for "foo", it'll start to look